lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 13.8 Do Not Keep Destroyed Owners in Registries

-Long-lived registries are especially important because one stale entry can retain an entire runtime tree alive.
+Long-lived registries are especially important because one stale entry can keep an entire runtime tree alive.

 ### **Avoid**